 Can I Serve As A Hot Onion Dip?

-Pour onion dip into an oven safe dish (reserve any onion garnish and parsley for after) and heat in a 350 degree Fahrenheit oven for 20 minutes or so until warmed through.
+Pour onion dip into an oven-safe dish (reserve any onion garnish and parsley for after) and heat in a 350 degree Fahrenheit oven for about 20 minutes or so until heated through.

 Can I Make Without a Food Processor?